 Admitting the racism and white supremacy of the 1950-60s should not be difficult.

 But some people were “angered” by my writing that post.
 The now customary dismissals and Twitter outrage followed.

 But stop for a moment and ask, “Why is this hard to admit?”
 Why is something so well documented and demonstrable such a difficult thing to acknowledge by some people?
 Why would a straight-faced denunciation of something so evil be considered unkind and unloving?

-This is not New Covenant justice.
+This is not New Covenant justice, contrary to his claims.

 Finally, Thabiti writes:

 The gospel begins with “Repent….”
 All the good of the gospel follows that action of admitting and turning.
 We wonder why “gospel-preaching churches” aren’t seeing more progress in racial reconciliation.
 Might I simply suggest that progress–of all sorts–begins with admitting.

 If churches truly preach the gospel, they’re doing what they’ve been ordered to do by Christ Himself.
 Unbiblically admitting corporate guilt and biblical repentance unto new life in Christ are two very different things.
 This is the earmark of Thabiti’s gospel-distortion.
 He shifts the responsibilities of Adam and the New Adam upon an ethnic group (white people) based on two things: (1) They’re white; and (2) they, or their loved ones, lived during the 50s and 60s.
 Twisting the gospel into a social justice experiment is stomach-churning.